 An employer may, however, have the option of instead paying overtime calculated at 1.5 times the rate for the specific work performed during the overtime hours.
-Using the previous example, if the employee had worked all of the overtime in the job that pays $10 per hour base, then the regular rate for the overtime could be just the $10, rather than the weighted average weight.
+Using the previous example, if the employee had worked all of the overtime in the job that pays $10 per hour base, then the regular rate for the overtime could be just the $10, rather than the weighted average wage.
 But the employee would have to apply this approach consistently, such that if the employee’s overtime (i.e., the last hours worked in the week beyond 40) were in the higher paying job, then the regular rate would be $15 rather than $10.
 For the employer to use this approach, the employee must know of and be willing to work under this overtime structure before beginning the work.

 The second method might be disallowed if an employer uses it to systematically reduce an employee’s overtime pay.
 This might be case where the employer always requires the employee to perform the lower-rate work at the end of the week.
 Then the employer may need to revert to the weighted average method.